The SuperActivator Mechanism: Transformers Concentrate Reliable Concept Signals in the Tail: Concept Attribution

 \subsection{Additional Results for Concept Attribution}

 This section presents the full results for concept attribution across all experimental configurations, which were summarized in Table~\ref{tab:filtered} in the main text.
 These detailed tables are provided to demonstrate that our main findings are consistent across all individual concepts and experimental settings.
-As these results confirm, using the average embedding of local \supers{} as the explanation objective consistently leads to better performance than using the concept vector directly.
+As these results confirm, using the average embedding of local \supers{} as the explanation target consistently leads to better performance than using the concept vector directly.

 We present our results across seven tables, each corresponding to one dataset and jointly evaluating both supervised and unsupervised concept representations.
-For every dataset—four image tasks (Tables~\ref{tab:inversion_clevr}, \ref{tab:inversion_coco}, \ref{tab:inversion_opensurfaces}, and \ref{tab:inversion_pascal}) and three text tasks (Tables~\ref{tab:inversion_sarcasm}, \ref{tab:inversion_isarcasm}, and \ref{tab:inversion_goemotions})—we report the average $F_{1}$ score across all concepts, weighted by their frequency in the test set (Appendix~\ref{app:concepts}).
-Each table compares four concept extraction methods, two supervised and two unsupervised, together with two attribution objectives (global concept vector vs. average local \supers{} patch embedding):
+For each dataset—four image tasks (Tables~\ref{tab:inversion_clevr}, \ref{tab:inversion_coco}, \ref{tab:inversion_opensurfaces}, and \ref{tab:inversion_pascal}) and three text tasks (Tables~\ref{tab:inversion_sarcasm}, \ref{tab:inversion_isarcasm}, and \ref{tab:inversion_goemotions})—we report the concept-frequency–weighted average $F_{1}$ score (Appendix~\ref{app:concepts}).
+Error bars indicate the standard error of the mean $F_{1}$ score over multiple inversion runs.
+Each table compares the \super{}-based attribution and global concept vector-based attribution across attribution methods, concept types, and models.